 Silver is similar to gold in terms of proportional value, meaning its value tends to change by much the same percentages as gold.

-The reason why silver’s price is about 1% -1.5% of the value of gold has a lot to do with the fact that there’s demand for silver as a manufacturing material.
+The reason why silver's price is about 1% -1.5% of the value of gold has a lot to do with the fact that there’s a demand for silver as a manufacturing material.
 To meet said demand, more silver is mined, which keeps the per ounce price low.

 Platinum prices are roughly at a value near 60% of gold's price.
 It does have practical uses, but the price runs higher because of scarcity.